 Long Straddle Calculator

-- You expect a big move but don't know the direction
+- You expect a large, possibly violent move but have no directional conviction

 Risks